Pedro Bell: Censorship

 Warner Brothers Music censored Bell's initial artwork for Funkadelic's 1981 album The Electric Spanking of War Babies.
 Deemed as inappropriate due to the cover featuring an overtly phallic spaceship that transported a naked woman, the work was edited, despite the fact that Funkadelic "was following up two consecutive million-selling records," while signed to Warner Bros.
-Bell revised The Electric Spanking of War Babies so the image was featured with a lime-green sketch of shape covering the majority of the cover art, which says, “Oh Look!
-The Cover that ‘They’ were TOO-SCARED to print!”
+Bell revised The Electric Spanking of War Babies so the image was featured with a lime-green sketch of shape covering the majority of the cover art, which says, "Oh Look!
+The Cover that 'They' were TOO-SCARED to print!"

 Influences

 Bell said that among his artistic influences were artist Ed Roth, especially how he incorporated cars into his artwork, and the work of cartoonist Robert Williams in advertising that appeared in Hot Rod magazine.
 He also cited Frank Zappa, Harlan Ellison, Hunter S. Thompson, Iceberg Slim and Tom Wolfe as influences.

-Growing up, Bell read the Bible and was very influenced by the books of Genesis and Revelations.
+Growing up, Bell read the Bible and was very influenced by the books of Genesis and Revelation.
 This led to an interest in science fiction, machinery, automotive technology, and then the surrealistic art of Salvador Dalí.
 Bell read extensively about dinosaurs and Godzilla, and also studied Latin.